BGCG/project1/README.md

 <u>New user goals</u>

 To navigate through the site with ease.
-To gain events, resturant and travel advice about Edibnurgh.
+To gain events, resturant and travel advice about Edinburgh.
 To be able to sign up to a newsletter if they wish to recieve live updates on events and resturant offers.

 <u>Features</u>